-- 1. Learn and appreciate a different culture in current day Peru and learn about daily life in a developing country. - 2.
-Develop an interest in global travel and issues while broadening perspectives on the global community and fostering a desire for future travel opportunities. - 3.
-Learn and appreciate the Andean past and the current cultures of Peru. - 4.
-As a part of a global community, students will develop a broader, more enlightened, perspective of the world which will help them develop an international perspective. - 5.
-Students will learn the importance of speaking another language, as they will be part of an international trilingual excavation team.
+1. Learn and appreciate a different culture in current day Peru and learn about daily life in a developing country.

+2. Develop an interest in global travel and issues while broadening perspectives on the global community and fostering a desire for future travel opportunities.

+3. Learn and appreciate the Andean past and the current cultures of Peru.

+4. As a part of a global community, students will develop a broader, more enlightened, perspective of the world which will help them develop an international perspective.

+5. Students will learn the importance of speaking another language, as they will be part of an international trilingual excavation team.

-Additional Course outcomes for the six credit course:
+Additional course outcomes for six-credit course:

-- 1. Students will participate in the research process by proposing, revising, and completing an original research proposal. - 2.
-Students will complete original research based on on-site data and present it to an informed local audience.
+- 1. Students will complete an original research project derived from their fieldwork experience. - 2.
+Students will complete a presentation of their original research to an informed audience of researchers.